 - Class B- It is vacant (furnished or unfurnished) and is owned by a charity.
 Exempt for up to six months. - Class D It is vacant (furnished or unfurnished) because the person liable to pay council tax is in prison. - Class E It is vacant (furnished or unfurnished) because the person liable to pay council tax is a permanent patient in a hospital or a care home. - Class F It is vacant (furnished or unfurnished) because the person liable to pay council tax has died and probate or letters of administration have not yet been granted.
-Exempt for up to six months after probate or letters of administration are granted. - Class G It is vacant (furnished or unfurnished) because nobody is allowed to live there by law. - Class H It is vacant (furnished or unfurnished) and a minister of religion will be moving in. - Class I It is vacant (furnished or unfurnished) because the person liable to pay council tax is receiving care elsewhere (but not in a residential care home, which would come under class E). - Class J It is vacant (furnished or unfurnished) because the person liable to pay council tax is caring for someone elsewhere. - Class K It is vacant (furnished or unfurnished) because the person liable to pay council tax is a student living elsewhere to study. - Class L It is vacant (furnished or unfurnished) because it has been repossessed. - Class M It is a hall of residence for students. - Class N It is lived in only by students. - Class O It is owned by the Ministry of Defence and lived in only by members of the armed services. - Class P It is lived in only by visiting service personnel. - Class Q It is left vacant by a bankruptcy trustee (furnished or unfurnished). - Class R It is an empty caravan pitch or a boat mooring. - Class S It is lived in only by people who are under 18. - Class T It is a vacant part (furnished or unfurnished) of another property and may not be let separately due to planning restrictions. - Class U It is lived in only by people who are severely mentally impaired. - Class V It is lived in by a foreign diplomat or a member of certain international organisations. - Class W It is part of a property that is lived in separately as a self-contained flat or house by a dependent relative who is aged 65 or over, or is disabled.
+Exempt for up to six months after probate or letters of administration are granted. - Class G It is vacant (furnished or unfurnished) because nobody is allowed to live there by law. - Class H It is vacant (furnished or unfurnished) and a minister of religion will be moving in. - Class I It is vacant (furnished or unfurnished) because the person liable to pay council tax is receiving care elsewhere (but not in a residential care home, which would come under class E). - Class J It is vacant (furnished or unfurnished) because the person liable to pay council tax is caring for someone elsewhere. - Class K It is vacant (furnished or unfurnished) because the person liable to pay council tax is a student living elsewhere to study. - Class L It is vacant (furnished or unfurnished) because it has been repossessed. - Class M It is a hall or residence for students. - Class N It is lived in only by students. - Class O It is owned by the Ministry of Defence and lived in only by members of the armed services. - Class P It is lived in only by visiting service personnel. - Class Q It is left vacant by a bankruptcy trustee (furnished or unfurnished). - Class R It is an empty caravan pitch or a boat mooring. - Class S It is lived in only by people who are under 18. - Class T It is a vacant part (furnished or unfurnished) of another property and may not be let separately due to planning restrictions. - Class U It is lived in only by people who are severely mentally impaired. - Class V It is lived in by a foreign diplomat or a member of certain international organisations. - Class W It is part of a property that is lived in separately as a self-contained flat or house by a dependent relative who is aged 65 or over, or is disabled.

 Under Section 13A of the Local Government Finance Act 1992 the Council may reduce the amount of council tax you are required to pay.
 We would expect there to be evidence of exceptional unforeseen circumstances, that the customer has taken reasonable steps to resolve their situation prior to applying and that the council finances allow for a reduction to be made.
-Please visit lambeth.gov.uk for more information.
+Please visit www.lambeth.gov.uk for more information.

-Long Term Empty Premium
+Long Term Empty Premium and Second Home Premium

-The Local Government Finance Act 2012 allows local authorities to set a Long-Term Empty Property Premium for properties that have been empty for at least 2 years.
-The premium will be 100% of your Council Tax charge if your property has been empty for under 5 years.
-If your property has been empty for over 5 years and under 10 years, the premium will be 200% of your normal Council tax charge.
-If your property has been empty for over 10 years, the premium will be 300% of your normal Council tax charge.
-If your property is liable for this premium, this will be shown on the front of your bill.
+The Local Government Finance Act 2012 allows local authorities to set a premium for empty properties.
+From 1st April 2024 this premium applies to properties that have been empty for at least 1 year.
+If your property has been empty for under 5 years, the premium will be 100% of your normal council tax charge.
+If your property has been empty for over 5 years and under 10 years, the premium will be 200% of your normal charge.
+If your property has been empty for over 10 years, the premium will be 300% of your normal charge.